jdrichardsappacad/react-2021/week-14/practices/06-react-router-nesting-short-practice/README.md

 ```

-Now `console.log` the `movieId` variable and take a look in your browser console
+Now `console.log` the `movieId` variable and take a look in the codesandbox browser console
 to see if that number changes when you click on a different movie.

 You currently have the id of the movie you want and you have the list of movies